 In other words, the set of special functions of the state is, firstly, historical and historically variable, secondly, determined with the general social conditions in which the state has to act, and finally, thirdly, it depends on the political and legal characteristics of the state of a certain type (historical subtype).
 To be convinced of this, it is enough to compare some functions of the traditional and modern states.
 In particular, the foreign trade function, almost not inherent to the modern state, occupied a very important place among the functions of the traditional state.
 Its significance is indicated, in particular, with the fact that in the Ancient East merchants engaged in foreign trade operations (for example, the Old Babylonian tamkars mentioned in the Hammurabi Laws) were equal to the royal servants and performed a number of duties to the king12.
-The archives of the ancient Asia Minor city of Kanisha studied by archaeologists13 indicate that even the merchants who were permanently residing in other states was not only economic, but also political, since the possibility of entering into profitable trade deals depended on the political power and size of possessions of the Eastern Kings14.
-The most favorable from the point of view of foreign trade was the position of the rulers of large states, called "the great kings"15.
+The archives of the ancient Asia Minor city of Kanisha studied by archaeologists13 indicate that even the merchants who were permanently residing in other states were subject to the authority of the ruler of their home country.
+Moreover, the foreign trade function of the ancient states was not only economic, but also political, since the possibility of entering into profitable trade deals depended on the political power and size of possessions of the Eastern Kings14.
+The most favorable from the point of view of foreign trade was the position of the rulers of large states, called "the great kings" 15.